Drexel 4180–4185: Paste down endpapers

-When the partbooks were rebound in 1950, it was discovered that the pastedown endpapers were made from discarded music manuscripts from the sixteenth century.
+When the partbooks were rebound in 1950, it was discovered that the pastedown endpapers were made from binding waste—music manuscripts from the sixteenth century.
 Rather than be cross at the willful destruction of such leaves embedded in old bindings, Fallows asserted that we should be thankful to the collectors who sought to decorate their books using these otherwise discarded fragments.
 Being that there are six partbooks, there should have been twelve pastedowns (two for each volume, one each for the front and back endpapers), but only nine were found.
 These were first documented by John Stevens (who said that they were brought to his attention by Thurston Dart).
 Of these nine fragments (some of which contain more than one composition), Stevens counted fifteen separate works, four which appear in the British Library manuscript Add.
 5465, the Fayrfax manuscript (F19, F24, F37, F40), and one ("The bella, the bella") with the 1530 publication XX Songes.
 Two of the numbers from the Fayrfax manuscript (F19 & F24) correspond to 2 sides of a leaf fragment in the Fitzwilliam Museum.
 Also, John Heywood's name can be linked indirectly with songs nos.
 2 and 5.

 After Stevens' brief 1961 study there was no substantive examination of the fragments until 1993 when David Fallows published his study.
 Fallows takes his point of departure the song "Somewhat musyng."
 This fragment, designated "A3" by Fallows, is discernible on the back pastedown of Drexel 4185.
 Fallows recognized that fragment is the bottom half of a leaf now in the Fitzwilliam Museum, Music MS 1005.
 This song has two complete manuscript copies, both in sources which are considered among the main sources of early Tudor song, British Library Add.
 5465 known as the "Fayrfax Manuscript" and the Henry VIII Manuscript, British Library Add.
 31922.
 Writers have considered it one of the most widely distributed Tudor songs, appearing in three sources.

 The binding of the Drexel partbooks was replaced by the library in 1950, strongly suggesting that the original binding was in poor shape.
 Based on the pattern of the original binder, Fallows hypothesized that the Fitzwilliam Museum fragment was originally in the front endpaper of Drexel 4185.
 Fallows notes that the original choirbook source for the fragments was 29 x 21 cm. and that, when folded, nearly matches the size of the Drexel fragment, save for a 2 millimeter sliver.
 Fallows hypothesized that a fragment in Cleveland might have been also been part of the same leaf from which the Drexel and Fitzwilliam fragments once belonged to.